Workplace Harassment Cases

 Workplace harassment cases involve legal issues arising from inappropriate behavior, discrimination, intimidation, or abuse experienced by employees within a professional environment.
 Indian law provides strong legal protections to ensure that workplaces remain safe, respectful, and free from harassment for all employees.

 One of the primary legislations addressing workplace harassment in India is the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013, commonly known as the POSH Act.
 This law requires employers to maintain a safe working environment and establish an Internal Complaints Committee (ICC) to handle complaints related to harassment.
-Workplace harassment may include verbal, physical, psychological, or sexual misconduct that affects the dignity and well-being of employees.
+Workplace harassment may include verbal, physical, psychological, or sexual misconduct that affects the dignity, safety, and well-being of employees.

-Our firm aims to ensure that workplace disputes are handled with fairness, confidentiality, and respect for the rights of all parties involved.
+The objective is to ensure that workplace disputes are handled with fairness, confidentiality, and respect for the rights of all parties involved.

 Know Your Rights